wirt-ee/wirt-ee.github.io/docs/reports/storage/gpfs/index.md

     mmlsquota -j cloud terra
     mmlsfileset terra cloud -L

 Without `--inode-space new` the fileset is dependent — and has no snapshot capabilities.
-The notes carry that as a scar from creating one wrong.
+The notes carry that as a lesson from creating one wrong.

 The NFS-export-with-quota recipe, end to end: a group, an export with `Squash=all` and `Anonymous_uid=0,Anonymous_gid=<group-gid>`, then a group quota on the fileset — the VM sees root, the quota sees the group, the tenant sees a limit.